parteekkamboj9/Linkedin-Automation/README.md

 # Linkedin_Automation
-its a automation script for filtering the job on Linkedin.
+It's a Automation script for filtering the job on Linkedin.